 Create a sense of urgency to motivate buyers to take action on your website.
 The longer a prospect waits to make a purchase the less likely they will be to transact.
 Urgency can be created through the page copy (make use of words such as Hurry, Last Chance, Ends Today, One Day Only), limited time offers, countdown timers and showing stock levels (if they are low).
 If the offer is not going to be there tomorrow the prospect will want to buy it today!

-Having multiple payments on your ecommerce store will grow your business.
+Having multiple payments on your eCommerce store will grow your business.
 According to YouGov, 50% of regular shoppers would cancel their purchase if their preferred payment method was not available.
-Since the checkout experience can be the difference between making a sale or not it is important to integrate your ecommerce shopping cart with the best and most popular payment options.
-Common payment options include: POS systems such as Vend (for credit card payments), Klarna (layby option), PayPal, Amazon Pay and Apple Pay.
+Since the checkout experience can be the difference between making a sale or not it is important to integrate your eCommerce shopping cart with the best and most popular payment options.
+Common payment options include: POS systems such as DPS (for credit card payments), Klarna (layby option), PayPal, Amazon Pay and Apple Pay.

 Offering a deal always sweetens the purchase for a potential buyer.
 Not only do deals drive traffic to your site but it increases your chances of acquiring new customers, and growing revenue.
 Show the original and discounted prices so users can see how much they would save if they buy now.
 Make use of colours to highlight the specials and consider showing the user exactly how much they are saving, this always provides them with a great thrill.

 For some businesses, the purchasing cycle is not instant and customers will research and consider their options before committing.
 In these situations, a good option to help lead them along the purchasing pathway is to present the available options for purchase along with a trial option for those who aren’t yet certain about committing to the purchase.
 By doing this you not only introduce the prospect to your product but you collect valuable lead information which can be used for continued marketing to convert them.